redwoodjs/redwoodjs-com-archive/docs/directives.md

 # Directives

+Redwood Directives are a powerful feature not offered by other frameworks.

 Directives supercharge your GraphQL services.
 They add configuration to fields, types or operations that act like "middleware" that lets you run reusable code during GraphQL execution to perform tasks like authentication, formatting, and more.

 You'll recognize a directive by its preceded by the `@` character, e.g. `@myDirective`, and by being declared alongside a field: